 For POD this matters more than most categories because margins are tight enough that the misattribution gap eats real money.
 A 3.5x reported ROAS that's actually a 2.4x once you de-duplicate is the difference between a profitable account and a slow bleed at $24.99 average order value.

 The fix isn't to pick one platform.
-It's to measure performance from a layer above both — your warehouse, your Shopify orders table, or an analyst that joins the two.
+It's to measure performance from a layer above both — your warehouse, your Shopify orders table, or an AI operator that joins the two.
 A live data warehouse (Snowflake, BigQuery-style, Redshift, Databricks, or equivalent) gives you the order-level truth neither ad manager can see.

 Algorithm performance: Advantage+ vs Performance Max